yianzhou/yianzhou.github.io/_posts/apple/2020-11-2-networking.md

 It's available in Linux too because this option applies at the source of the data on the sending side.
 So for those of you who are running Linux servers, this option is available too.
 This option will be turned on automatically for all connections using the higher layer `URLSession` and CFNetwork APIs.

+But most servers on the internet run on Linux and use BSD Sockets.
+Contact your server operators to ensure that they are using the TCP not sent low watermark socket option to reduce the delays at the source.

 # TCP Fast Open

 TCP Fast Open combines the connection setup and the data exchange into one packet exchange.